reinstein-quizbowl/scobolsolo/tournament-notes.md

 # Before the tournament
 * Make sure registration is closed by removing the `REGISTRATION_OPEN_FOR` value in `application.properties`.
+* Make sure that the school, player, and staff messages are accurate (including wifi password, control room, etc.).
 * Make sure cards that end 5–2 or better have final messages about the championship match.
 Maybe we want to do this for all cards (e.g., to advertise the awards ceremony).
 * Check "Online Stats?" on the tournament-edit page.
 * Back up the database.